akilmohideen/java-rust-bindings-manual/src/phantom_data.md

 This way, the lifetime will be bounded to a “field” of the struct `Iter`.
 This may bring up complications when writing a tool that automatically generates bindings to call code because of the way it is designed.
-As previously explained, method handles must be written for the different types a function may be working with, and the [Foreign Function and Memory API](https://openjdk.org/jeps/454) may be incompatible or unable to accommodate for a case where `PhantomData` is used.
+As previously explained, [method handles](method_handle.md) must be written for the different types a function may be working with, and the [FFM API](https://openjdk.org/jeps/454) may be incompatible or unable to accommodate for a case where `PhantomData` is used.
 Rust uses [unwinding](unwinding.md) to handle panics (unexpected errors) by default.